NeeviM/hello-world/README.md

 first repository

-This is my first rtime learning how to do this and i'm hoping its not all that confusing.
+This is my first time learning how to do this and i'm hoping its not all that confusing.